JorisJamers/homework-openshift/README.md

         ./deploy-openshift.sh

 You can either run this in your homefolder or anywhere you want.
+If you do use the script provided with the repo please move it to your homefolder.